Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 !!! note

-    This section only applies to NovaCustom releases earlier than v2.0.0 and is obesoleted by the new automatic EC firmware sync feature.
+    This section only applies to NovaCustom releases earlier than v2.0.0 and is replaced by the new automatic EC firmware sync feature.

 DTS allows to update open-source Embedded Controller firmware to the newer version.
 This is how we can achieve that.